 Take a look at the image below.
-Can you tell the difference between one Google login page, or the other?
+Can you tell the difference between one Google login page and the other?
 Pretty tough, right?
 Well, the main difference is that the one on the right will take you to your emails and dog pictures, and the one on the left will pretty much steal your password and email.
 This example is from 2018, and to this day, hackers are getting more sophisticated when replicating pages and impersonating trustworthy entities.

-Quite a difference right?
 This is what is called phishing.
 It’s the process in which someone tricks you into handing over important information, or getting acquainted with malware under false pretenses and social traps.
 This can happen via email, SMS, phone calls, and websites with malicious components (like fake Facebook logins!).

 Let’s look at another example, an email no one wants to get.
 It’s from HR, and your bonus will be reduced!
 Except, it isn’t.
 Did you know that people can actually ‘replicate’ an email address?
 This is called spoofing.
 Combine that with a quick research on LinkedIn to learn the name of an HR rep, and bam: a bad person can impersonate HR via email and tell you to fill out a form with all your information.